Updated: Feb 24

 On the 5th, Freedom Firm staff and the police inspector involved in Bindoo Khalkor’s arrest argued strongly in opposition to Bindoo’s bail application.
 On 11th October, we received the good news that Bindoo’s bail application was denied and she has been returned to jail.

 Now the only recourse left to Bindoo is to apply for bail in the High Court.
-In the meantime, we hope that Reema's parents will testify soon as the trial is being heard in Reema’s case (2014).
+In the meantime, we hope that Ruma's parents will testify soon as the trial is being heard in Ruma’s case (2014).
 If convicted, Bindoo will likely be sent to prison for a very long time.

 *Names changed to protect identity